janscience/adaptationprimer/sfa/README.md

 # Spike-frequency adaptation models

-Run
+Change into the `sfa/` directory and run
 ``` sh
 python3 sfa.py
 ```
 for a demo.

-In the following key concepts of the model and the respective code are briefly described.
+In the following, key concepts of the model and the respective code are briefly described.
 See the `sfa.py` script for the full functions.